ropensci-archive/roweb2/content/tutorials/assertr_tutorial.md

 Tubular!

-### row-wise assertions and row reduction functions
+#### row-wise assertions and row reduction functions

-As cool as it's been so far, this still isn't enough to consitute a complete grammar of data integrity checking.
+As cool as it's been so far, this still isn't enough to constitute a complete grammar of data integrity checking.
 To see why, check out the following small example data set: